lebrunthibault/lebrunthibault.github.io/content/post/backend development/book-review-domain-design-development-quickly.md

 ## Building domain knowledge

 - You need to learn as much as possible about the domain from the experts.
 And by putting the right questions, and processing the information in the right way, you and the experts will start to sketch a view of the domain, a domain model
-- The building of the domain allows to put the maximum domain knowledge in the model, **very** important.
+- The building of the domain allows to put the maximum domain knowledge in the model, **very** important (NB: all vocabulary terms should be present)
 - The software specialists want to extract knowledge from the domain experts
 - The analytical mind of the software designer helps unearth some of the key concepts of the model, because domain experts see things a way that is not always applicable to software
 - the model is the place where those two areas of expertise meet (domain expertise and software expertise)

 # The ubiquitous language, the need for a common language